GeunhwaJeong/haneul-new/sdk/typescript/README.md

 ### Transfer Haneul

-To transfer `1000` HANEUL to another address:
+To transfer `1000` GEUNHWA to another address:

 ```typescript
 import {